Whole-home renovation

 • Better circulation and room-to-room flow

-• Fewer downstream resets because the job was sequenced early
+• Fewer resets downstream because the sequence was right from the start

 Best fit

-These projects work best for homeowners who know the house is worth staying in, but the current layout, systems, or finish continuity are no longer doing the job.
+These projects work best for homeowners who know the house is worth staying in, but the current layout, systems, or room-to-room flow aren't doing the job.

 Older homes

-Older Minneapolis homes often reward coordinated structural, mechanical, and finish planning more than piecemeal room-by-room work.
+Older Minneapolis homes usually reward coordinated structural, mechanical, and finish work more than room-by-room updates.

 Long-view owners

-The strongest projects start with circulation, comfort, and household rhythm, not only a collection of prettier rooms.
+The strongest projects start with circulation, comfort, and household rhythm, not a list of prettier rooms.

 Phased complexity

-When multiple rooms and systems move together, the project quality depends as much on sequencing as it does on craftsmanship.
+When multiple rooms and systems move together, project quality depends on sequencing as much as craftsmanship.

 • What stays, what moves, and which structural changes actually matter

-• How systems, insulation, and air-sealing work affect later finish choices
+• How systems, insulation, and air-sealing affect later finish choices

-• Whether the project should be phased or handled as one continuous renovation
+• Whether to phase the work or handle it as one continuous renovation

-The finished house should read as one decision, not a stack of disconnected rooms.
+The finished house reads as one decision, not a stack of rooms.

-That coherence usually comes from restraint, repeated material language, and better room-to-room judgment, not from making every space louder than the last.
+That comes from restraint, repeated material language, and good room-to-room judgment.
+Not from trying to make every space louder than the last.

-See related proof in the modernized whole-home remodel case study.
+See related proof in the Linden Hills renovation and the modern whole-home remodel.

 Need clarity first

-Use the early phase to test the real shape of the project.
+Let's test the real shape of the project before the field starts.

 CallStart Your Project